klistwan/x-largest/README.md

 ## Building & Running
 Everything was written and tested with Python 3.7.4 on mac OS 10.13.3.

-There are two ways to run it: by supplying a path to a file or by passing in data via stdin.
+There are two ways to run it: by supplying a path to a file (with argument `--file` or `-f`) or by passing in data via stdin.
+In each case, the desired number of largest values is a mandatory first argument.

-Path to the file can be passed in with either the `--file` or `-f`.

 ```bash
 $ python main.py 3 --file=500.txt